vippsas/vipps-login-api/vipps-login-api-faq.md

 ## Who can get access to Vipps Login from phone number and how?

+Vipps Login from phone number is available for all Vipps Login enabled clients.

-Vipps Login from phone number has been developed to support use-cases where authentication/registration does not start in a browser or an app.
+Remember that Vipps Login from phone number has been developed to support use-cases where authentication/registration does not start in a browser or an app.
 This means that it is the merchant/merchant’s systems that trigger the authentication/registration and thus login cannot be done in the user’s browser.

-Vipps Login from phone number are reserved for such special cases and needs to be specially enabled by Vipps for eligible sale units.
+Vipps Login from phone number are reserved for such special cases.
 If a merchant uses Vipps Login from phone number on webpages or in apps used by end-users (on their own device), access to the feature can be withdrawn.

-Merchants need to apply for access to Vipps Login from phone number separately.
-This is done by sending an email to [accessuserinfo@vipps.no](mailto:accessuserinfo@vipps.no) and supplying the following information:
- * Merchant serial number (MSN) for the sale unit for which you will use Vipps Login (this can be retrieved from [portal.vipps.no](https://portal.vipps.no))
- * Information on how you plan to use Vipps Login from phone number

 Vipps Login from phone number is a billed service.
 As such, we also need some details regarding invoicing:
  * Recipient name